Relative vanishing theorems for $\mathbf{Q}$-schemes: Relative vanishing and injectivity theorems for Zariski--Riemann spaces

-We now prove Theorem \ref{thm:maindualvanishing}, which implies Theorem \ref{thm:mainvanishing} by Proposition \ref{prop:aisastar}.
-As outlined in \S\ref{sect:intro}, the idea is to approximate the local cohomology groups in question by approximating the morphism $f\colon X \to Y$ by a morphism of $\QQ$-varieties.
-This idea to approximate sheaf cohomology using limits of schemes comes from Panin's proof of the equicharacteristic case of Gersten's conjecture in algebraic $K$-theory \cite[Thm.\ A]{Pan03}.
-Unlike in Panin's proof, however, we cannot approximate $f$ by morphisms $f_\lambda\colon X_\lambda \to Y_\lambda$ of $\QQ$-varieties where $X_\lambda$ is smooth.
-To allow for taking resolutions of singularities of $X_\lambda$, we will instead show that local cohomology modules on the Zariski--Riemann space $\ZR(X)$ of $X$ vanish, and then descend this result to $X$ using relative vanishing for Zariski--Riemann spaces (Theorem \ref{thm:relativevanishingzr}). \begin{proof}[Proof of Theorem \ref{thm:maindualvanishing}] We proceed in a sequence of steps. \begin{step} We may assume that $f\colon X \to Y$ is a surjective morphism, where $X$ is integral and $Y = \Spec(R)$ for an excellent local domain $(R,\fm)$.
-In this case, setting $Z = f^{-1}(\{\fm\})$, it suffices to show that
+In this subsection, we prove our relative vanishing and injectivity theorem for Zariski--Riemann spaces using our approximation results in \S\ref{sect:mainapprox}.
+As outlined in \S\ref{sect:intro}, the idea is to approximate the local cohomology modules in question by approximating the morphism $f\colon X \to Y$ by a morphism of $\QQ$-varieties.
+We will show later that this vanishing descends to $X$ using relative vanishing for the canonical morphism $\pi\colon \ZR(X) \to X$ from the Zariski--Riemann space associated to $X$ (Theorem \ref{thm:kempflike}). \begin{proof}[Proof of Theorem \ref{thm:zrmaindualvanishing}] For $(\ref{thm:zrmaindualvanishinggr})$, since the map $\cO_X \to \cO_X(D)$ factors the map $\cO_X \to \cO_X(D+D')$, we can replace $D$ by $D+D'$ to assume that $\cO_X(D) \simeq \sL^{\otimes n}$, and in particular, we may assume that $D$ is Cartier.
+We now proceed in a sequence of steps. \begin{step} It suffices to show that for morphisms $f\colon X \to Y$ fitting into a Cartesian diagram